-This ATV can only handle water up to its footrests.
+Your ATV can only handle water up to its footrests.
 Any more than that and you risk engine damage and/or personal injury.
 Stay away from fast moving rivers.
-Tires can be buoyant, so if the water is too deep, you might find the ATV suddenly afloat.
+ATV tires can be buoyant, so if the water is too deep, you might find the ATV suddenly afloat.